John H. Groberg

-John Holbrook Groberg (born June 17, 1934) has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 1976.
-He is the author of The Eye of the Storm, and was the protagonist in the movie made from the book titled The Other Side of Heaven.
+John Holbrook Groberg (born June 17, 1934) is an American religious leader, writer, and real estate investor who has served as a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 1976.
+He was granted emeritus status in October 2005, and served as a member of the Presidency of the Seventy from 2004 to 2005.

+He is most known for his service as an LDS Church missionary, and later mission president, in Tonga.
+The experiences from his mission were the subject of his memoir, The Eye of the Storm, which was made into a 2001 movie The Other Side of Heaven.
+A sequel movie about his experiences as mission president, The Other Side of Heaven 2: Fire of Faith, was released in 2019.
+Groberg was portrayed in both movies by Christopher Gorham.

+Early life and education

 Groberg was born to Delbert V. and Jennie Groberg in Idaho Falls, Idaho in 1934.
 He grew up in Idaho Falls during and after the Great Depression.
 Groberg received a bachelor's degree from Brigham Young University (BYU) and an MBA from Indiana University.
 He was involved in real estate in the Idaho Falls area.